 On September 2, 2021, PSEG Project Companies75 and Generation Bridge II, LLC ("Purchaser") requested authorization for a transaction pursuant to which 100% of the membership interests in the PSEG Project Companies will be sold to Generation Bridge II, a wholly-owned, indirect subsidiary of ArcLight Fund VII, which is itself affiliated with Great River Hydro.
 On September 28, 2021, applicants submitted revised pages of an affidavit included in the original filing to correct statements regarding the ownership of certain assets.
 Applicants stated that the correction did not affect the analysis or conclusions presented in the original filing.
 Comments on the correction were due on or before November 2, 2021; none were filed.
-This application is pending before the FERC.
+This application remains pending before the FERC.
 If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).

-• 203 Application: Valcour Wind Energy/AES (EC21-114)
+203 Application: Valcour Wind Energy/AES (EC21-114)

-On October 15, 2021, the FERC authorized a transaction pursuant to which Valcour Wind Energy, LLC ("Valcour") will become a Related Person of AES Corporation (and AES Distributed Energy, Inc.).76 Challenges, if any, to the October 15 order are due on or before November 15, 2021.
-Pursuant to the October 15 order, AES must file a notice within 10 days of consummation of the transaction, which as of the date of this Report has not maintain situational awareness.
-The review included on-site discussions with representatives of nine participating reliability coordinators and transmission operators.
+On October 15, 2021, the FERC authorized a transaction pursuant to which Valcour Wind Energy, LLC ("Valcour") will become a Related Person of AES Corporation (and AES Distributed Energy, Inc.).
+Challenges, if any, to the October 15 order are due on or before November 15, 2021.
+Pursuant to the October 15 order, AES must file a notice within 10 days of consummation of the transaction, which as of the date of this Report has not yet occurred.
+If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).